HomeDing/homeding.github.io/boards/wroom2.md

 Because it comes with a LI-ION standard 18650 battery holder and a power management for Li-ION charging it is portable for the time the battery offers power (> 8h).

+There is a green LED at GPIO16(D0).

+The blue LED on the ESP-12 can also be used GPIO2(D4).

+## Display

-The display is using the OLED technology and the SSD1306 chip is attached using the I2C bus.
-A library for driving this chip is available "ESP8266 and ESP32 Oled Driver for SSD1306 display".
+The display is using the OLED technology and the  chip is attached using the internal I2C bus and is supported by the SSD1306 Element and Display adapter.

 It Supports 128x64 and 182x32 displays.

-There is a green LED at GPIO16 (D0).
-The blue LED on the ESP-12 can also be used GPIO2(D4).
+I2C Address is 60 (=0x3c).

+The display size is 128 * 64 pixels.

 ### Onboard LED

-The green LED at GPIO16 (D0) only can be used when there is no need for deep sleep functionality and only can be switched on and off.
+The green LED at GPIO16(D0) only can be used when there is no need for deep sleep functionality and only can be switched on and off.

 In cannot be dimmed using by PWM because GPIO16 is not supporting this.